Rishit-dagli/Rishit-dagli.github.io/_posts/2022-08-08-kubeflow-notebooks-ml-experimentation-made-easier-part-2.md

 ### Run an example notebook

-Let us first try tunning a simple TensorFlow example in the Notebook server, you can of course run any notebook you want.
+Let us first try running a simple TensorFlow example in the Notebook server, you can of course run any notebook you want.

 ```sh
 git clone https://github.com/kubesimplify/kubeflow-series
 cd kubeflow-series/2
 ```

 If you are wondering why does a new machine have Git installed, that is because the default Kubeflow images contain a lot of utilities you would require pre-installed.
-Now you can try tunning the `tensorflow-example.ipynb` which contains some simple model training code for TensorFlow 2 using Keras.
+Now you can try running the `tensorflow-example.ipynb` which contains some simple model training code for TensorFlow 2 using Keras.

 You could in fact also make use of Jupyter Lab Extensions and we will talk about extensions like KALE and Elyra in later articles.